shamikhz/Random-Generator/README.md

 # Random-Generator
 <br>
-This project is made using react
+This project is made using React.js